strategineer/personal-website/content/tabletop/lobg/gming.md

 ## Tel Akko
 › Cells 269

 Petrified prisoner of the Medusa.
 The Goat Pope.
-Schemed with the Medusa to cut off her father’s hands and trap him in a box.
+Schemed with the Medusa to cut off her father's hands and trap him in a box.
 Was betrayed and petrified by her.
 He will be pleased to meet her killers.
 Tel Sippor will follow him without question.

 Wants
 : To find Tel Zeror (in Cells 298) and learn the location of the apocalypse.